 One side of the transformer normally has a common (or “0 volts”) and a 4 ohm and 8 ohms connection.
 An 8 ohm speaker would be connected to the common and 8 ohm taps, while a 4 ohm speaker would be connected to the common and 4 ohm tap.

 Most transformers have a selection of input taps.
 The example in this picture has taps for 20 Watts, 15 Watts, 10 Watts and 5 Watts.
 The feed cable is connected to the common and any one of the other taps.
 This allows the relative volume of the speaker to be set during the installation.
 For example the speaker in a high noise room might be set on 20 Watts, while the speaker in a small, low noise area might be set on 5 watts.
+Alternatively, the distance between the speaker and the target audience might be different, so the speakers further away can be set at a higher power tapping (or the close speakers at a lower power tapping).
+To help in determining the correct tap for each speaker in every situation, see my SPL calculator for distributed speaker systems.

 All amplifiers designed for use with distributed speakers systems have a step-up transformer built-in.
 It is also possible to add an external transformer to an amplifier without an integrated transformer.
 Simply use a speaker transformer in reverse – that is, connect the common and 8 ohm transformer connection to the common and 8 ohm speaker output of the amplifier.
 Just make sure the amplifier and transformer are rated with enough power to drive all the speakers to be connected (see Connecting Multiple Speakers below).